-St. Ermin’s Hotel in central London set up a kitchen garden on its roof terrace 3 years ago, after several years’ success in keeping beehives.
+St Ermin’s Hotel in central London set up a kitchen garden on its roof terrace three years ago, after several years’ success in keeping beehives.
 Alex Boyd, the hotel’s Head Chef, says: “The garden was just a natural progression in our sustainability side and gives another feature to the hotel.
 We love it.
 We build our menus around it.
 Now we have a little more understanding about what grows and what doesn’t.”

 Boyd admits it will be some time before the hotel can see any return on investment.
 “The cost of building it was significant, and I think it would take a very long time to see the food cost saving against the initial investment,” he says.
-“But it’s not there to become a profit center.
+“But it’s not there to become a profit centre.
 It was there to give inspiration to the chefs, to help with education, just to have a little something extra that the hotel can claim.
 We’ve got quite an eco-friendly-minded business approach.
 We recycle as much as we can.
-It was another thing we could do as a business to say we’re trying to cut down on food miles, and we’re using available space and local ingredients.”
+It was another thing we could do as a business to say we’re trying to cut down on food miles and we’re using available space and local ingredients.”

 A sustainable approach to cuisine

 Rebecca Avila, Accor’s Vice-President Communication and Social Corporate Responsibility, Southern Europe, says the objective was surpassed in 2018, with the creation of about 1,056 city garden hotels.
-“We want to offer our guests a true culinary experience with high-quality, healthy, and sustainable food, while contributing to transforming the agricultural model,” she comments.
+“We want to offer our guests a true culinary experience with high-quality, healthy and sustainable food, while contributing to transforming the agricultural model,” she comments.
 “This is much more important because there is a real awareness among the guests, who have become experienced in gastronomy.
-They favor healthy, local, and responsible food – they have a more global vision of health and demand greater transparency.
+They favour healthy, local and responsible food – they have a more global vision of health and demand greater transparency.
 Besides, our guests feel privileged when eating food from our kitchen gardens.”

 Two Accor hotels in the Netherlands were enthusiastic early adopters of the kitchen garden.
 In 2017, the kitchen team at the Bridge restaurant at Sofitel Legend The Grand Amsterdam decided to set up an urban rooftop garden featuring several garden beds as well as a greenhouse.
-Its fruits and vegetables not only go into the restaurant, but also the staff canteen.
+Its fruits and vegetables not only go into the restaurant but also the staff canteen.
 At the Mercure Central in The Hague, the hotel was the first Accor in the Netherlands to build a greenhouse.
 “We use the products in our kitchen garden for lunch buffets,” says General Manager, Rutger Blom.
 “Our staff and guests enjoy the garden, and it brings us even closer to our guests.”

 With the growing awareness of food miles and the importance of sourcing local ingredients, urban kitchen gardens aren’t likely to be a passing fad.
-“The concept of the restaurant is to use seasonal food, and tying it in with the garden makes a lot of sense,” says St. Ermin’s Hotel’s Boyd.
+“The concept of the restaurant is to use seasonal food, and tying it in with the garden makes a lot of sense,” says St Ermin’s Hotel’s Boyd.
 “Our guests love it.”